gauthamprakashan/Student-Report-Serverless/README.md

 ## Test the API's of the Student-Tracker application
 1. All the API Endpoints are present in the Output Section of the Cloudformation Stack.
 2. They can be tested locally on Postman.
+3. "authorizationToken" header must be passed as header to validate api requests.
+A placeholder value "abc-123" should be given.
-3. The Parameters for the to test the API's are -
+4. The Parameters for the to test the API's are -
    - FetchAssessmentApiUrl : "ID" and "assessment"
    - FetchAllAssessmentApiUrl : "ID"
    - TeacherSESApiUrl : "class" and "teachers_email"